 Gold Has a Substantially Better Risk-Adjusted Performance Than Mining Stocks

 Bullion and mining stocks are entirely separate asset classes with entirely different risk characteristics.
 One widely used measure of risk-adjusted returns is the Sharpe ratio.
-It measures “the average return earned in excess of the risk-free rate per unit of volatility,” according to Investopedia.
-Basically, the higher the Sharpe ratio, the better the risk-adjusted performance.
+It measures “the average return earned more than the risk-free rate per unit of volatility,” according to Investopedia.
+The higher the Sharpe ratio, the better the risk-adjusted performance.

 The trailing 10-year Sharpe Ratio for GDX comes in at a dismal 0.14, according to Morningstar.
 For the leading gold price tracking ETF, SPDR Gold Shares (NYSE:GLD), we get a much improved Sharpe ratio of 0.42.
 That makes gold very competitive with the 0.50 sported by the S&P 500.